Public Health Alert – Victoria/NSW/Queensland

 Learn more about entering NSW from New Zealand.

 The NSW Sewage Surveillance Program tests untreated sewage for fragments of the COVID-19 (SARSCoV- 2) virus at sewage treatment plant locations across NSW.

-Daily statistics on cases and tests
+Daily statistics on cases, tests and vaccination

 Map of NSW COVID-19 positive cases